generalcat256/Adaptive-Auto-Attack-Project/README.md

 # Adaptive-Auto-Attack-Project
-In this GitHub repository I sought to recreate the results from the paper and corresponding GitHub repository, "Practical Evaluation of Adversarial Robustness via Adaptive Auto Attack".
+In this GitHub repository I sought to recreate the results from the paper and corresponding GitHub repository, "_Practical Evaluation of Adversarial Robustness via Adaptive Auto Attack_".
 I include a possible improvement over the methods described in the paper as part of our assignment.The paper has a corresponding github repository available here: https://github.com/liuye6666/adaptive_auto_attack.

 This github repository's code is designed to run a small scale experiment similar to the demonstration provided in the original git repository in addition to testing the possible improvement I implemented for the purpose of the assignment.
 My idea was as follows.
 The paper assumes: loss alone measures difficulty but this ignores whether the attack is still improving.
 My idea was to incorporate progress of the attack.
 This was achieved using the following formulation: